arcsecond-io/oort/docs/index.md

 * `-f` (or `--force`) to reset the local metadata and force the re-upload of the folder's content.
 As always, existing files in the cloud will never be
   modified or overwritten.
+* `-z` (or `--zip`) to tell Oort to zip FITS and XISF files before uploading them.
+If they are already zipped, they won't be changed.
+* `-d <name or uuuid>` (or `--dataset <name or uuuid>`) to tell Oort to what dataset all files of the folder (and its subfolders). must be put.
+The argument can either be a name or a UUID.
+If it is a name, Oort will try to find it.
+If none is found, Oort will create it.
+If it is a UUID, Oort will look for it.
+If none is found, Oort will raise an error.

 The `upload` command will summarise its settings and ask for confirmation before proceeding.
 It is a small step to ensure that no mistake have been